Sustainability Internship Grant

-- Why have you chosen this specific organization to work with?
+- What led you to apply to intern with the organization you’ll be working with this summer?
 What is the scope of this organization’s work specifically in regards to sustainability?

 - What are your short and long-term career goals and how will this internship help you achieve those goals?
 What skills do you hope to gain from this internship?
 What will be your responsibilities in this position?